 I think the fore of skills are people skills, which I am really good at.
 I like people, and I get on with everyone naturally.
 Many of my clients say I have good people skills, so they feel easy and relax to be around with me.

-My favorite places have always been Lan Ha Bay and Mekong River Delta.
+My favorite places have always been the Old Quarter of Hanoi, Lan Ha Bay, and Mekong River Delta.

 Lan Ha Bay is the southern part of Halong Archipelago, and the water area of Cat Ba National Park.
 I used to guide lots of kayakers paddling to almost every cove there, so I know the area well and it’s my favorite kayaking place for years.
 Not only kayaking, everyone can cruise, camp, rock climbing and swimming on small sandy beaches without too many tourists.